MelonKony/millmint/site/factbook/society/state/schools.md

 * Democratic or student-led topics and activities
 * Emphasis of personal responsibility, improvement, and discipline
 * Free time for work and play
+* Physical, experiential and practical learning
+* Competency-based rather than graded assessment
 * Emphasis on clubs, hobbies and extracurricular activities
 * Shared burdens like cleaning and cooking
 * Short classroom periods broken up by changes in location and subject